-The ability to generate and maintain capital at adequate levels is critical to the Company's long term success.
+The ability to generate and maintain capital at adequate levels is critical to the Company's long-term success.
 A common measure of capitalization for financial institutions is primary capital as a percent of total assets.

 Regulations also require the Company to maintain certain minimum capital levels in relation to consolidated Company assets.
-Regulations require a ratio of capital to risk-weighted assets of 8.00 percent.
+Regulations require a ratio of capital to risk-weighted assets of 8%.

-The Company's capital, as defined by the regulations, was 15.54 percent of risk-weighted assets at December 31, 2011.
-In addition, a leverage ratio of at least 4.00 percent is to be maintained.
-At December 31, 2011, the Company's leverage ratio was 9.99 percent.
+The Company's capital, as defined by the regulations, was 15.60% of risk-weighted assets as of December 31, 2012.
+In addition, a leverage ratio of at least 4.00% is to be maintained.
+As of December 31, 3012, the Company's leverage ratio was 9.44%.